decred/decrediton/README.md

 ## Installation

-Currently decrediton has only been tested and built on Linux and macOS.
-Additional systems will be added in the future.
+Currently decrediton is available on Windows, Linux, and macOS.

 Decrediton will NOT use or in any way disrupt the wallet file you may already be using at this time.